-(f) Recourse to the BESA Guarantee Fund Trust and/or the JSE Guarantee Fund
+3.5 Recourse to the BESA Guarantee Fund Trust and/or the JSE Guarantee Fund

 The holders of Notes that are not listed on the JSE will have no recourse against the JSE, the BESA Guarantee Fund Trust or the JSE Guarantee Fund, as applicable.
 Claims against the BESA Guarantee Fund Trust or the JSE Guarantee Fund, as applicable, may only be made in respect of the trading of Notes listed on the JSE and can in no way relate to a default by the Issuer of its obligations under the Notes listed on the JSE.
-Any claims against the BESA Guarantee Fund Trust or the JSE Guarantee Fund may only be made in accordance with the rules of the BESA Guarantee Fund Trust or the JSE Guarantee Fund, as applicable.
+Any claims against the BESA Guarantee Fund Trust or the JSE Guarantee Fund may only be made in accordance with the rules of the BESA Guarantee Fund Trust or the JSE Guarantee Fund may only be made in accordance with the rules of the BESA Guarantee Fund Trust or the JSE Guarantee Fund, as applicable.
 Unlisted Notes are not regulated by the JSE.